2022/23/24 Departures on Sale

 Book your holiday to Jordan with Wendy Wu Tours

-You can holiday to Jordan without having to quarantine either on your arrival in the country or on your return to the UK.
+You can now holiday to Jordan without having to test or quarantine either on your arrival in the country or on your return to the UK.
 There are also no travel advisories in place against travel from the FCDO meaning you can book with complete peace of mind.

 Jordan Holidays are synonymous with the spectacular UNESCO-listed ancient city of Petra but this proudly welcoming land is home to so much more.